 Former opioid users have a lot to be proud of: they have successfully made it through a challenging withdrawal process and learned how to cope with an opioid-free life.
-However, people in recovery remain vulnerable to future relapse — and that relapse can be deadly.
+However, people in recovery remain vulnerable to future relapse — and that relapse can lead to an accidental overdose, which can be deadly.

 Recovering opioid users who relapse have a higher risk for accidental overdose during relapse.
 Understanding the physiological basis for this higher overdose risk can help those struggling with opioid use get the type of treatment that will help them avoid relapse and live a healthier, drug-free life.